darwino/darwino-documentation/Developer Guide/Important Concepts 2c. Managed Beans.md

 A key component of the Darwino Architecture is the concept of managed beans.
 This concept is borrowed from, although different from, Spring and JSF.
 Managed beans are manageable resources – java objects that are instantiated by the platform when needed, and destroyed when they go out of scope.

+Common managed beans include database connections, user directory connectors, and several services, such as the mail service.

 Darwino uses managed beans primarily as a generic way to configure the platform.

+### Accessing a managed bean
+A managed bean is defined by a type, a name, and, eventually, aliases.
+For example, when the JSON store runtime looks for a database connection, it searches for a bean of type 'darwino/jsondb', with a specific name.
+The name generally comes from the Application object which defines the names to use by this application.
+When multiple names are used, then the runtime searches for a bean with the first name and, if it is not found, it tries the other names in order until it finds a bean that matches.

 ### Configuring Managed Beans
 ------